dendi239/brainfuck/README.md

 ## Credits

-Made with :love: by Denys Smirnov.
+Made with :heart: by Denys Smirnov.